Blood pressure apps

 • Read more about Blood Pressure DB

-While there are a growing number of apps that claim to support blood pressure self management, studies have found very few credible apps.4,5 Blood pressure apps differ in terms of their features and usefulness.
-A study on the review of mobile apps to support the self-management of hypertension found the following functionality features to be important and desirable in blood pressure apps (Alessa, 2018(external link)):
+While there are a growing number of apps that claim to support blood pressure self management, studies have found very few credible apps.
+Blood pressure apps differ in terms of their features and usefulness.
+A review of mobile apps to support the self-management of hypertension found the following functionality features to be important and desirable in blood pressure apps:

-• reminder and alerts: to remind users about their medication time, BP measurements, hospital visits or personal goals, or the system alerts another person such as their health care provider when a medication dose is missed or when the BP is higher than the normal level.
+• Reminders and alerts: to remind users about their medication time, BP measurements, hospital visits or personal goals.
+Also the system alerts another person such as their health care provider when a medication dose is missed or when the BP is higher than the normal level.

-• automatic feedback: feedback is provided to users using different approaches, either active feedback through self-care messages and reinforcement messages and passive feedback by representing data in different color codes to indicate whether measurement levels differed from the normal range
+• Automatic feedback: feedback is provided to users using different approaches.
+These include active feedback (through self-care messages and reinforcement messages) and passive feedback ( representing data in different colour codes to indicate whether measurement levels differed from the normal range).

-• communication with health care professional such as through text messaging
+• Communication with health care professionals, eg, through text messaging.

 References